Geezt435/Technical-Item-Changelogs/README.md

 - Fixed `SmartLeft/RightMagSet` only affecting magazine size after reloading.
 - TI items that were limited to specific unit bases are now unlimited.
 - Fixed `SmartProjSet` not working properly.
-- On-hit effect damage now scales with the unit’s damage multiplier.
 - Converted `summonRider` item to `SmartSummonRider`.
 - `TransformAddDelay` removed; all transformed items are now Smart.
 - Fixed transformation to rider on death not working due to an unticked variable.